BugZilla send method options

 13. ""BugID" field name" (.SendMantisBugIDFieldName) option specifies name of custom field, which EurekaLog will use to store BugID.
 By default, BugZilla doesn't have such field.
 You can create a custom field in BugZilla configuration, which you will use for this purpose.
 It is purely optional, as EurekaLog will use internal alias for merging.

-14. "In progress statuses" option specifies which statuses indicate that issue is IN PROGRESS.
+14. "In progress statuses" (.SendBugZillaInProgressStatuses) option specifies which statuses indicate that issue is IN PROGRESS.
 The list can contain one of more values.
 Separate individual values with semicolon (";").
 This option is case insensitive.

 See also: issues workflow.